ConYel/my_site_two/README.md

 I had one typewriter for 50 years, but I have bought seven computers in six years.
 I suppose that's why Bill Gates is rich, and Underwood is out of business.
 ― Andy Rooney

+You never change things by fighting the existing reality.
+To change something, build a new model that makes the existing model obsolete.
+― R. Buckminster Fuller